grafana/grafana/docs/sources/breaking-changes/breaking-changes-v10-0.md

 #### Description

 Grafana legacy alerting (dashboard alerts) has been deprecated since Grafana 9.0, in favor of the new, improved Grafana Alerting.
 In Grafana 10, the legacy alerting codebase which depends on Angular will still be available, but we will no longer contribute to it or accept external contributions for it.
-We will continue to work on the migration path from legacy alerting to Grafana Alerting for our remaining users that are still to migrate.
+We will continue to work on the migration path from legacy alerting to Grafana Alerting for our remaining users that need to migrate.

 #### Migration path: